Asian paddle crab

 - spread via biofouling on shipping.

 In 2019, there were two confirmed detections of Asian Paddle Crab in South Australian waters, one in Gulf St Vincent and the other in the Port River.
 Members of the public are urged to report any sightings or catches of this species to PIRSA immediately.
-Do not return it to the water – take a photo, keep it in a bucket of seawater and contact PIRSA Fishwatch immediately.
+Do not return it to the water – take a photo, keep it in a bucket of seawater and immediately report it to PIRSA Fishwatch (24 hours) on 1800 065 522.

 What to look for: